not-ytdl/not-ytdl-bot/temp/readme.txt

-This file will let me upload this temporal folder to github in order to make it work in heroku.
+This folder will store the files